-Alhemo is a medicine used to treat people with hemophilia B (a bleeding condition people are born with), which is caused by a missing or faulty protein (factor IX) that prevents blood from clotting normally.
-It is used for hemophilia B patients who have developed "factor IX inhibitors" that prevent replacement factor IX therapies from working properly.
+Alhemo is a medicine used to treat people with hemophilia A or hemophilia B (bleeding conditions people are born with), which is caused by missing or faulty proteins (factor VIII or factor IX) that prevents blood from clotting normally.
+It is used for hemophilia A or hemophilia B patients who have developed "factor VIII inhibitors" or "factor IX inhibitors" that prevent replacement factor VIII or factor IX therapies from working properly.